Nature's Ancient Wonder with Modern Science Backing

 Studies have shown that inhaling rosemary oil can influence stress hormones such as cortisol.
 Research has reported reduced cortisol levels in saliva after exposure to rosemary oil aroma.
 Furthermore, aromatherapy with rosemary oil may help ease symptoms of depression and anxiety.

-Research also suggests that rosemary oil can increase alertness and reduce feelings of sleepiness.
+Research suggests that rosemary oil can increase alertness and reduce feelings of sleepiness.
 One study involving nurses working rotating shifts found that rosemary oil aromatherapy helped decrease sleepiness and improve alertness compared to a control treatment.
-The compound 1,8-cineole, present in rosemary oil, is believed to contribute to enhanced alertness and cognitive clarity.
+This makes rosemary oil aromatherapy a potential natural support for those needing to maintain focus and wakefulness.

-Additionally, studies have shown that inhaling rosemary oil can help reduce test anxiety.
+The compound 1,8-cineole, present in rosemary oil, is believed to contribute to enhanced alertness and mental clarity.
+Studies have also shown that inhaling rosemary oil can help reduce test anxiety.
 The aroma of rosemary has been found to improve mood and reduce nervous tension, making it a valuable tool for managing everyday stress.

 Pain Relief and Anti-inflammatory Properties